The Hidden Risk of Allowing Personal Use on Commercial Vehicles in Florida

 The Bottom Line

-Allowing personal use of commercial vehicles in Florida isn’t automatically wrong — but it is frequently misunderstood.
+Allowing personal use of commercial vehicles in Florida is not automatically wrong, but it is frequently misunderstood.

-What feels like a small operational convenience can become a large underwriting issue if it’s not structured properly.
-In today’s Florida commercial auto market, carriers are focused heavily on exposure accuracy.
-When usage doesn’t match the policy classification, problems arise at claim time — not when premiums are paid.
+What feels like a small operational convenience can become a serious underwriting issue if insurance coverage does not reflect real-world usage.
+In today’s Florida commercial auto market, carriers focus heavily on exposure accuracy.
+When usage does not match policy classification, problems arise at claim time, not when premiums are paid.

-In high-risk regions like South Florida, where accident frequency and litigation are elevated, the margin for error is even smaller.
+In high-risk regions like South Florida, where accident frequency and litigation severity remain elevated, the margin for error is even smaller.

 Questions and Answers